tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 When a client PUTs a document to a Protocol endpoint, it SHOULD NOT send a document that includes `readable`.
 If it does sent a document that includes `readable`, the server MUST ignore it.

-Semantics for a few keys are defined in 'Settings' below.
+Semantics for a few keys are defined in the [[settings registry|#settings-registry]].
 Other keys may show up in `readable` but this specification does not define their semantics.

 ## `writable`